EN10/MazeJS/README.md

 getImageData doesn't work after scale hence draw before and after scale

 getImageData produces a RGBA array
-black is 0,0,0,0 and white is 255,255,255,255
+black is 0,0,0,255 and white is 255,255,255,255
-RGBA are the same so only Red is read and length / 4 and i*4
+RGB are the same so only Red is read
+RGBA means length / 4 and i*4

 pixels2Console() = pixels2Array() & array2Console()

 References
 -